-- invite all parents / carers to meet with their child's class teachers at two parent interviews during the year. - provide an annual written report. - discuss progress of ISP (Intervention & Support Plan) with parents. - hold an Annual Review for children with an EHC Plan or an SEN Statement. - work in collaboration with Hexham Priory School, imvite staff to our school and we will attend annual reviews at Hexham Priory School.
+- invite all parents / carers to meet with their child's class teachers at two parent interviews during the year. - provide an annual written report. - discuss the progress of ISP (Intervention & Support Plan) with parents. - hold an Annual Review for children with an EHC Plan or an SEN Statement. - work in collaboration with Hexham Priory School, invite staff to our school and we will attend annual reviews at Hexham Priory School.

-7. Arrangment for consulting young people with SEN and involving them in their education
+7. Arrangements for consulting young people with SEN and involving them in their education

 Children's views matter to us.
-We take a person-centred approach.
+We value every child's viewpoint.

-- All children are aware of their curricular targets and are encouraged to self-review against these. - As part of the review process, SEND pupils, are also asked about their views on their strengths, the areas in which they feel they would like to develop and the support they would like to receive. - For their annual review children with Statements of SEN or EHCPs are asked more formally about their views, their learning, their targets and the support they have had. - Children are supported to do these things.
+• All children are helped to be aware of their curricular targets and when possible are helped to evaluate what they have learned.

+- As part of the review process, SEND pupils are also asked about their views on their strengths, the areas in which they feel they would like to develop and the support they would like to receive. - For their annual review children with Statements of SEN or EHCPs are asked more formally about their views, their learning, their targets and the support they have had - Children are supported to do these things.

-8. Arrangment for assessing and reviewing children and young people's progress towards outcomes.
+8. Arrangements for assessing and reviewing children and young people's progress towards outcomes.